zainfathoni/kawalmasjid/README.md

 ## HMR Workaround

-> This setup has been done in this Rewinds template.
+> This setup has been done in this Kawal Masjid template.

 To enable HMR, at least as per Remix `v1.14`, when not primarily using Express server only (like using Vercel and another server), we have to a separate Express server.
 If using pnpm, you also have to install `react-refresh` to resolve the HMR dependency: